 |Sunday||11.30 am – 12.45 pm||Theory of asana, practice and teaching.|

 |Sunday||2 – 3.30 pm||Philosophy discussion, questions concerning teaching and yoga for therapy|

 |Sunday||3.45 – 5 pm||Inversions, Restorative asanas, Pranayama, Savasana|

-Yoga teacher trainees are required to attend two 6 day residential yoga retreats.
-Attendance at two retreats is required to complete the course.
-The retreats are held annually in spring.
+The 2018 – 20 course requires students to attend four 3 day residential yoga retreats.
+Attendance at all of these retreats is required to complete the course.
+The retreats are held twice per year.
 During retreats, there will be some sessions set aside specifically for teacher trainees, where we will examine and practice assisting.
 Trainees will be expected to assist Shayna during some classes.

 The price of each retreat will vary each year depending on the venue.
 We will try and keep the retreat costs to a reasonable level by choosing low cost but suitable accommodation.
 The price of each retreat is not included in the Yoga Teacher Training price.